rachelslaybaugh/MeetingNotes/2015-ndnca.md

   - knowledge management slide is a good thought framer
   - need sensitivity and covariance, so can characterize how much uncertainty is introduced into your system from the uncertainties in the data
     - a clear issue is that the covariances are not good, so using it is highly suspect
     - decided to have a complete set rather than an accurate set as CSWEG; it is only okay if it does not give you a smaller uncertainty - if it gives you larger it is conservative, but it could be overly expensive.
     - however, looking at correlations could therefore be fraught and using this for decision making may be wrong
     - assume that biases are from the data and that those uncertainties are bounded by the covariance data
   - can also use this for gap analysis - used for strategic experiment design (can try to do this better with better tools!)
   - UQ slide has good pros-cons lineup
     - continuous energy sensitivity analysis now available
     - extended to generalized perturbation theory, so now they can look at sensitivity to rxn rate ratios (this is where there could be use for MANTRA and use it for ATR analysis)
     - the UQ sensitivity info is being used pretty broadly.
 The data is currently adjusted to integral measurements, so it is tailored to nuc rxtrs, but that does not help lots of applications
     - some challenges are b/c it is system-specific in some ways
   - Bayesian
-    - take a bunch of benchmark data values and uncertainties and apply Bayesian analysis to get rid of "computational bias" to make an unbiased set to get exact agreement with the data (does not give data for values it does not match)
+    - take a bunch of benchmark data values and uncertainties and apply Bayesian analysis to get rid of "computational bias".
+      To make an unbiased set to get exact agreement with the data (does not give data for values it does not match)
     - that whole thing gives xsec update suggestions
     - U-235 nubar is good, Pu-239 nubar is overpredicted based on this stuff
     - U-238 n-gamma is not good
     - Pu-239 fission is okay...
   - they identified and fed back data issues that has been corrected
   - some issues with FP uncertainty that has used fuel implications, Eu-155 - have rankings of issues that might impact licensing; we need to know if the changes in covariance data are real or if they'll just jump around in the future; how do we deal with that for licensing?
   - gamma production data
     - many libraries don't have the data (exist in some cases but not yet evaluated, communicated) - important to HFIR
     - combined all the libraries to get as much gamma production data as possible